Why Mohamed Salah is the exception to the rule in Liverpool’s contract dilemma

 Salah has gone beyond growth expectations.
 He’s become a historic player.

-And one of the entire points of the modern recruitment approach is to recognise the players that do go beyond the algorithm; these are special talents.
+And one of the entire points of the modern recruitment approach is to recognise the players who do go beyond the algorithm.
+These are special talents.
 They do become irreplaceable.

 Liverpool still have to prepare for every eventuality.
 It has been known since the summer that Arne Slot is thinking about how to reshape the forward line.
 That is pretty much all the club can do if Salah does go.

-The thinking right now, despite his words, is that he and Virgil van Dijk are better bets to stay than Trent Alexander-Arnold.
-A theory has even been floated around the club that the best-practice situation here would be to get two contracts announced so it puts pressure on the other.
+The thinking right now, despite his words, is that Salah and Virgil van Dijk are better bets to stay than Trent Alexander-Arnold.
+A theory has even been floated around the club that the ideal situation here would be to get two contracts announced so it puts pressure on the other.

 If only it were that simple, though.
 There are so many elements at play, so much to consider.